Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 #### User Story Testing

-* Dashboard was manually tested using user stories as a basis for determining success.
+* Dashboard and Jupyter notebooks were manually tested using user stories as a basis for determining success.
-* Jupyter notebooks were reliant on consecutive functions being successful so manual testing against user stories was deemed irrelevant.

 *As a data practitioner, I want to load the Ames Housing dataset from a reliable source, so that I can begin the analysis with a complete dataset.*